esnya/InariUdon/README.md

 Place prefabs into Scene in [Assets/InariUdon/Components/<COMPONENT_NAME>](Assets/InariUdon/Components) or add UdonScript in Script directory.

 ## Setup
 1. Install requirements in below.
+(Do not forget Setup UdonToolkit).
 2. Download latest non-pre-release `InariUdon-<VERSION>.zip` from [Releases](https://github.com/esnya/InariUdon/releases).
 3. Unzip and drag and drop .unitypackage into Project window of Unity.